↑

 • Anger, sadness, and withdrawal: it’s normal for others to get angry or upset if you set a boundary.
 They might withdraw, cry, or try to guilt you into doing what they want.

-• Trying to control or manipulate you: people might call you selfish for setting boundaries, but remember that it’s okay to look after yourself!
+• Trying to control or manipulate you: people might call you selfish for keeping boundaries, but remember that looking after yourself is an appropriate act of self-care!
 Others might use guilt, promise something in the future (“I’ll never ask again!”), or use emotional blackmail to get you to let them have their way.

 • Blaming: people might try to blame you for something that’s not your fault when it’s convenient for them, like blaming you when they don’t get their way or when someone else is mad at them.

-• Resistance: people might aggressively object if you set a boundary, like losing their temper and yelling or trying to talk you out of it.
-They might tell you that they can’t “do anything without your help.”
-This response is a manipulative tactic to get you to do what they want – prayerfully consider responding if you experience this.
+• Resistance: People might aggressively object if you set a boundary, losing their temper and yelling or trying to talk you out of it.
+They might tell you they can’t “do anything without your help.”
+This initial reaction is a manipulative tactic to get you to do what they want—prayerfully consider responding if you experience this.

 • Making it about themselves: they might say things like “I’m working hard to make this work” when they mean “I want to keep taking advantage of you.”

 Remember that self-care doesn’t make you a bad person!
-It’s natural to take breaks and do things for yourself.
+It’s natural and healthy to take breaks and do things for yourself.

 Limits can be held in a godly way.